Who’s in and who’s out at the World Cup

 GROUP F

 Mexico leads with six points but isn’t safe yet.
 If defending champion Germany defeats South Korea on Wednesday and Sweden simultaneously tops Mexico, three teams would finish with six points, sending it to tiebreakers that start with the best goal differential.
-If Mexico and South Korea win, Mexico would win the group and the other three teams would be tied.
+If Mexico and South Korea win, Mexico would top the group and the other three teams would be equal on three points.

 GROUP G

-Belgium and England moved to the second round emphatically — Belgium with a 5-2 drubbing of Tunisia and England with a 6-1 thrashing of Panama.
-They play each other on Thursday to determine who wins the group.
-Tunisia and Panama have been eliminated.
+Belgium and England play each other Thursday to determine who wins the group and who finishes second.
+Tunisia and Panama are out of contention.

 GROUP H